 High-Rise Impact Windows & Doors

 High-Rise buildings and Condominiums often adhere to strict rules and regulations when replacing windows and doors.
-As a licensed general contractor, we are very knowledgable about these requirements and are equipped to work within these parameters.
+As a licensed general contractor, we are very knowledgeable about these requirements and are equipped to work within these parameters.

 When choosing impact windows and doors for your high-rise or condominium it is important to focus on materials, efficiency, design, and value.
 Replacing outdated or broken windows and doors will improve the visual appeal of your building, but more importantly, will shield you from outside noise, break-ins, UV rays and excessive energy bills.